Los Angeles, CA

 - In marriage and family therapy: the mental health professional must be a marriage and family therapist licensed Chapter 13, Article 1, under sections 4980-4989, with at least two years of post-master’s supervised experience in the delivery of clinical services in the treatment of mental illness;

-- In allied fields: a person with a master’s degree from an accredited college or university in one of the behavioral sciences or related fields, with at least 2 years of post-master’s supervised experience in the delivery of clinical services in the treatment of mental illness and holds a current and valid national certification as a certified rehabilitation counselor or certified psychosocial rehabilitation practitioner3.
-Ability to pass a background check with the Department of Justice (DOJ Live Scan to enter the Los Angeles County Jail 5.
-Clean DMV record7.
-Pass drug screening Ability to provide clinical supervision to clinical staff for purposes of licensing.
+- In allied fields: a person with a master’s degree from an accredited college or university in one of the behavioral sciences or related fields, with at least 4,000 hours of post-master’s supervised experience in the delivery of clinical services in the treatment of mental illness and holds a current and valid national certification as a certified rehabilitation counselor or certified psychosocial rehabilitation practitioner

 - Understanding and practice of Amity culture and mission